songlab-cal/CherryML/README.md

     <h1 style="margin-left: 10px;">CherryML: Scalable Maximum Likelihood Estimation of Phylogenetic Models</h1>
 </div> -->

-# CherryML: Scalable Maximum Likelihood Estimation of Phylogenetic Models
+# CherryML: Scalable Maximum Likelihood Estimation of Phylogenetic Models (including SiteRM and FastCherries)

 ![Cover](docs/_static/cover.jpeg)

+This package implements the methods - and allows easily reproducing the results - from our papers:

+> Prillo, S., Deng, Y., Boyeau, P., Li, X., Chen, P.-Y., Song, Y.S.
+(2023) CherryML: Scalable maximum likelihood estimation of phylogenetic models.
+Nature Methods.

+> Prillo, S., Wu, W., Song, Y.S.
+(2024) Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction.
+NeurIPS.

-This package implements the CherryML method as applied to:
+Firstly, as relates to our paper `CherryML: Scalable maximum likelihood estimation of phylogenetic models`, this package implements the CherryML method as applied to:
 1. The classical LG model of amino acid evolution with site rate variation [Le and Gascuel 2008] (involving a $20 \times 20$ rate matrix), as well as
 2. A model of co-evolution at protein contact sites (involving a $400 \times 400$ rate matrix).

 Note that (1) is NOT the LG rate matrix but the LG _model_; the LG rate matrix [Le and Gascuel 2008] was estimated under the LG model using a specific dataset (a version of Pfam from 2008).

-We expect that the CherryML method will be applied to enable scalable estimation of many models in the future.

-This package also enables seamless reproduction of all results in our paper.

-For a quick demonstration of an end-to-end application of CherryML to real data, please check out the section "[End-to-end worked-out application: plant dataset](#end-to-end-worked-out-application:-plant-dataset)".
+For a quick demonstration of an end-to-end application of CherryML and FastCherries to real data, please check out the section "[End-to-end worked-out application: plant dataset](#end-to-end-worked-out-application-plant-dataset)".

+You can find the full API for CherryML in the section "[CherryML full API](#cherryml-full-api)".

+To reproduce all the figures from our Nature Methods 2023 paper, see the section "[Reproducing all figures in our paper CherryML: scalable maximum likelihood estimation of phylogenetic models](#reproducing-all-figures-in-our-paper-cherryml-scalable-maximum-likelihood-estimation-of-phylogenetic-models)".

+Secondly, as relates to our paper `Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction`, this package implements the FastCherries phylogeny estimator and the SiteRM model:
+- FastCherries is a drop-in replacement for FastTree which speeds up the tree estimation step of CherryML by 10-100x.
+- SiteRM is an extension of the LG model that allows for a *different* rate matrix for each site of the MSA.

+We provide a Python API for SiteRM/FastCherries; please refer to the section "[SiteRM/FastCherries: Python API](#sitermfastcherries-python-api)".

+To reproduce all the figures from our NeurIPS 2024 paper, see the section "[Reproducing all figures in our paper Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction (a.k.a.
+SiteRM/FastCherries paper)](#reproducing-all-figures-in-our-paper-ultrafast-classical-phylogenetic-method-beats-large-protein-language-models-on-variant-effect-prediction-aka-sitermfastcherries-paper)".

 # Citation